zaibyte/zai/docs/arch/components.md

 ## ZBuf

-ZBuf is using for store data temporally for higher performance.
+ZBuf is used for store data temporally for higher performance.

 ## ZCold